TxConnect:

 - The deployment descriptor

-Application servers make use of the deployment descriptor supplied with a resource adapter to configure it to a specific operational environment.
+Application servers make use of the deployment descriptor supplied with a

 The figure 2 provides a class diagram of the JCA TxConnect connector.